canonical/iot-field-kernel-snap/README.md

 workflow added.
 That workflow should follow the general style of the other workflows, and ideally there are two:

-1) One workflow testing builds using some version-specific snapcraft (i.e. `7.x/edge`)
+1) One workflow testing builds using some version-specific snapcraft (e.g. `7.x/edge`)
 2) One workflow testing builds using snapcraft from `latest/edge`

 This ensures continuous testing of our work to spot any potential regressions or breaking changes.